handsontable/hyperformula/docs/guide/custom-functions.md

 # Custom functions

-HyperFormula enables you to create custom functions you may want to use in your application.
+HyperFormula enables you to expand the library of functions available in your application by implementing a custom function.

+## A simple example

 This guide explains step-by-step how to create a custom function that returns the number of letters in the word 'HyperFormula'.
-It will be invoked by typing `"=HYPER()"` or `"=HAJPER()"` (localized to Polish).
+It will be invoked by typing `"=HYPER()"`.

-HyperFormula doesn't enforce a naming convention of the function.
-However, all names will be normalized to the upper-case, so they are not case-sensitive.

-## Custom class definition
+### 1. Create a plugin class

 First, you need to import `FunctionPlugin` and extend it with your own class.
 Here is how you can do that: